-On October 5, 1983 The Norwegian Nobel Committee awarded the Nobel Peace Prize to Lech Walesa in honor of his contributions and personal sacrifice to ensure worker’s rights.
-The Committee sighted Walesa’s peaceful campaign for human rights in the workplace as a contribution felt throughout the world.
+On October 5, 1983, the Norwegian Nobel Committee awarded the Nobel Peace Prize to Lech Walesa in honor of his contributions and personal sacrifice to ensure workers’ rights.
+The committee cited Walesa’s peaceful campaign for human rights in the workplace as a contribution felt throughout the world.

-In 1970 he was one of the leaders during a clash between the workers and the government.
+In 1970, Walesa was one of the leaders during a clash between the workers and the government.
 He was eventually fired from this job and forced to work at temporary jobs to earn a living.

-Walesa was supported by the Catholic Church and he regarded his religion as a source of support.
-In 1981 he was invited to the Vatican to meet Pope John Paul II.
-That year he began his international travels and was named the Solidarity Chairman at the First National Solidarity Congress in Gdansk.
+Walesa was supported by the Catholic Church, and he regarded his religion as a source of support.
+In 1981, he was invited to the Vatican to meet Pope John Paul II.
+That year he began his international travels and was named the chairman at the First National Solidarity Congress in Gdansk.

-His celebration was brief, because by the end of the year General Jaruzelski imposed martial law and arrested many of the leaders of the solidarity movement, including Walesa.
+His celebration was brief because, by the end of the year, Prime Minister Wojciech Jaruzelski imposed martial law and arrested many of the leaders of the Solidarity movement, including Walesa.
 Walesa was removed from the spotlight and sent to a remote location in the country.

-Almost one year later he was reinstated at the shipyards.
-He continued to be under the watchful eyes of authorities, but continued to communicate with activists through underground messengers.
+Almost one year later, he was reinstated at the shipyards.
+He continued to be under the watchful eyes of authorities but communicated with activists through underground messengers.

 As economic conditions continued to decline in Poland, General Jaruzelski lost more and more support.
-Eventually he was forced to negotiate with Walesa and other solidarity activist.
-The negotiations led a non communist government.
+Eventually he was forced to negotiate with Walesa and other Solidarity activists.
+The negotiations led to a non-communist government.

-In December of 1990 Walesa was elected President of the Republic of Poland.
+In December 1990, Walesa was elected President of the Republic of Poland.
 He served until November of 1995.